Legal aspects to consider when digitalizing the execution of automotive finance contracts at the dealership

 Secondly, the contract could also be classified as a consumer loan (section 491 (1) BGB) or a non-gratuitous financing assistance (entgeltliche Finanzierungshilfe, section 506 (1) BGB).
 With regards to the latter, there is widespread debate whether the provisions regarding non-gratuitous financing assistance are applicable by way of analogy to leasing contracts with mileage allowance.1 Considering this question has not yet been decided by Germany’s Federal Court of Justice (Bundesgerichtshof), many companies decide to comply with the respective consumer protection provisions just in case.

 If consumer protection laws apply, the seller has to provide the buyer with a broad range of legal information on, inter alia, the consumer’s right to revoke the contract.
-The means by which such information is to be provided depends on the specific product in question.
+The means by which such information are to be provided depends on the specific contract in question.
 Also, if the contract is qualified as a consumer loan agreement or a non-gratuitous financing assistance, then it needs to be concluded in written form (Schriftform).
 Generally, that requires that a physical document is signed by each party by hand and then physically provided to the contractual partner.

-With a view to the latter, instead of having the customer sign the paperwork by hand, it is also possible to use qualified electronic signatures which under German law satisfy the written form requirement (so-called electronic form, elektronische Form, section 126a BGB).
+Instead of having the customer sign the paperwork by hand, it is also possible to use qualified electronic signatures which under German law satisfy the written form requirement (so-called electronic form, elektronische Form, section 126a BGB).
 When using an electronic signature, a graphic is digitally generated under the document.
 Thereby the identity of the signatory is verified and the integrity of the document can be guaranteed.
 Therefore, the use of the apps mentioned above can help to meet formal requirements for the conclusion of contracts more easily.
 However, before accepting a customer’s electronic signature under a document, financing providers should always verify that the technology provider takes the necessary steps to comply with the respective requirements under European and German law regarding the electronic form.

 Anti-money laundering regulation